 Is non-disclosure automatic?

 No, your request can be denied.
 Decisions regarding non-disclosure are discretionary and not a matter of right.
 Each request is reviewed on a case-by-case basis.
 The decision-maker considers many factors about a student’s disciplinary record in making a decision.
-Some of those factors include: (1) whether your conduct victimized another; (2) the harm that was caused; (3) the existence of a pattern of violations and/or accusations; (4) timing of violations (early vs. late in enrollment; violations bunched together, etc.); and (5) student attitudes regarding the process to resolve the alleged violation.
+Some of those factors include: (1) whether your conduct victimized another; (2) the harm that was caused; (3) the existence of a pattern of violations and/or accusations; (4) timing of violations (early vs. late in enrollment; violations bunched together, etc.); (5) your attitudes regarding the process to resolve the alleged violation; and (6) how you implemented what you learned into the remainder of your collegiate experience.

 What is the purpose of non-disclosure?